wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Function `initServerConfig()` also sets the default value for non-configurable fields in the server object by directly assigning to them.

+Then in the second stage, the main function of the server parses the command line options.
+If the configuration file name is given, it must be the first argument (i.e., `argv[1]`).
+Otherwise, all command line options will treated as options keys and values.
+The server iterates over the `argv` vector, treating every entry that begins with `"--"` as keys, and those between keys as values belonging to the former key.
+The parsed keys and values are concatenated to an `sds` string, such that each line of the string represents a configurable option.
+As mentioned earlier, if multiple values are specified for a key, all the values will be concatenated and appear on the same line, separated by a space.

 ## Data Structures

 ### The Dict Object